cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-    Note how:
+    Note:

     * For the sake of simplicity, a possible wager is completely omitted.
     * The `getCreatedGameId` is defined in a [previous section](./cosmjs-messages.md).

-2. In `NewGameModal.tsx`, add an empty import of the extension method so that it is compiled in:
+2. In `NewGameModal.tsx` add an empty import of the extension method so that it is compiled in:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/NewGameModal/NewGameModal.tsx#L6]
     import {} from "../../../types/checkers/extensions-gui"